VEHICLE-PICK-KB/AutomatedAttack/README.md

 # AutomatedAttack
 Script for automating gameplay for a certain game using fixed resolution screen.
-Only automates click sequenqes and plays one part of the game.
+Only automates click sequenqes using predetermined coordinates and plays one part of the game.